A business that uses any of these common materials probably creates (generates) hazardous waste:

 A "waste profile" describes the chemical ingredients and the dangerous waste numbers assigned to the waste.
 Firms that transport, broker, reclaim or dispose of hazardous waste need a waste profile so that they can manage the waste safely and legally.
 Most private companies and solid waste landfills require a profile or other identification before accepting potentially hazardous wastes.

-You may want to test your waste to see if your waste is hazardous.
+You may want to test your waste at an accredited laboratory (external link) to see if your waste is hazardous.
 For example, used oil is often field-tested to detect chlorinated solvents.
 Many wastes, such as aerosol cans, are typically designated as hazardous without testing.
 Most waste handlers will profile a waste and can arrange to have it tested, if necessary.
 Doing a little research ahead of time may save money on testing.
 Here are some tips:

 It's important to remember that after the waste profile is completed, the business (generator) signs it, not the waste handler.
 Because the business is ultimately responsible for the proper disposal of the waste it produces, an accurate profile is important.